linh15/the-odin-project/html-css-basics.md

 https://webdesign.tutsplus.com/articles/flexbox-vs-css-grid-which-should-you-use--cms-30184
 https://blog.logrocket.com/flexbox-vs-css-grid/

-14. Describe the components of the CSS Box Model. each box has 3 properties:
+14. Describe the components of the CSS **Box Model**. each box has 3 properties:
 - padding: space around content
 - border: solid line outside padding
 - margin: space around outside border
+CSS treats each HTML element as its own box, which is usually referred to as the CSS Box Model.
+Block-level items automatically start on a new line (think headings, paragraphs, and divs) while inline items sit within surrounding content (like images or spans).
+The default layout of elements in this way is called the **normal flow** of a document, but CSS offers the position property to override it. (https://www.freecodecamp.org/learn/responsive-web-design/applied-visual-design/change-an-elements-relative-position)

 15. In CSS, what is a breakpoint? the point where the website content responds according the width of the device.

 16. What are the two main groups of CSS properties that control typography style? font and text